h3tz/Ch3f_Bot-V1/README.md

 Freatures
 * TPA: Accept TPA request if player is not on ban list
+* V1 Bots can be used with any Hack Client

 Conversation
 * !where: to get the potential position of the bot